Frequently asked questions

-You can complain about most NSW and local government agencies, including the Community Services NSW, Housing NSW, State Debt Recovery Office, Roads & Maritime, Ageing & Disability, Correctional & Juvenile Justice Centres, Transport NSW, Health NSW and local councils.
+You can complain about most NSW and local government agencies, including the Community Services NSW, Housing NSW, Revenue NSW, Roads & Maritime, Ageing & Disability, Correctional & Juvenile Justice Centres, Transport NSW, Health NSW and local councils.

 We can also handle complaints about non-government community and disability service providers and complaints in relation to the investigation of child protection allegations relating against employees of government agencies and certain non-government agencies (including all schools and child care centres).

 You received a reply advising that your email was deleted because you requested a read receipt when you sent us your email.
 When you do this it triggers another email to our no-reply email address and it is that email that is deleted, not the original one you sent us.
 The original email is received safe and sound and we will process it as per our auto-acknowledgement, which you should also have received.
 If you do not hear from us within ten business days of emailing us, feel free to call us and we can confirm receipt.

 - Tips for making a complaint

 - Fact sheets